-Online submissions are now open for the 2020 RSA Annual exhibition.
+Submissions are now open online for the 196th RSA Annual Exhibition.

-After the success of its re-introduction in 2019, the Open Art element will return next year as a vital component of the RSA Annual Exhibition.
+After the success of its re-introduction in 2019, the Open Art element will return once again in 2022 as a vital component of the RSA Annual Exhibition.
 Online submission is now open for the 2022 exhibition for works of any scale and in any fine art medium.

-Artists may submit up to TWO works of any dimensions in any fine art medium, including drawing, painting, printmaking, photography, film, installation and performance.
+Artists may submit up to TWO works of any size of any fine art size, media, or format.

 Creative Carbon Scotland is a partnership of arts organisations working to put culture at the heart of a sustainable Scotland.
 We believe cultural and creative organisations have a significant influencing power to help shape a sustainable Scotland for the 21st century.